2004 Competition Winners

 After studying for his NVQ in hospitality and catering, Adam opted to specialise in pastry, completing a level 3 patisserie and confectionery course before going on to further chocolate, sugarcraft and pastry courses.
 Adam is a member of the Association of Pastry Chefs.

 During his studies, Adam worked at Charlton House Hotel, Shepton Mallet, initially as a Commis chef and later as Chef de Partie and it was from here that Adam entered and won the South West Chef of the Year competition.
 Adam also took advantage of a number of opportunities to broaden his experience whilst working at the Charlton House Hotel, spending some time at The Castle Hotel in Taunton, The Horn of Plenty at Gulworthy, The Seafood Restaurant at Padstow and The Savoy in London.

-During his career, Adam has been successful in a number of competitions including the Annual Awards of Excellence Academy of Culinary Arts, Dessert of the Year, the Heston Blumenthal’s Finish Innovation Challenge and most recently, won the inaugural Cornwall Masterchef Competition in 2013 and, most recently, the Tasting Spoon Senior Chef of the Year award in 2021.
+During his career, Adam has been successful in winning a number of competitions and awards, including the Annual Awards of Excellence Academy of Culinary Arts, Dessert of the Year, the Heston Blumenthal’s Finish Innovation Challenge, the inaugural Cornwall Masterchef Competition in 2013 and, most recently, the Tasting Spoon Senior Chef of the Year award in 2021.

 There was only one professional class in 2004, the Young Professional class first being introduced in 2005.